supabase-community/flutter-auth-ui/README.md

-# flutter-auth-ui
+# flutter-auth-ui :iphone:

-A simple library of predefined widgets to easily and quickly create a auth compooents using Flutter and Supabase.
+A simple library of predefined widgets to easily and quickly create a auth components using Flutter and Supabase.

 > :warning: **Developer Preview**: This is a developer preview and there maybe some breaking changes until we release v0.0.1.

-[supabase/supabase/master/packages/common/assets/images/supabase-logo-wordmark--dark.svg]
+[supabase/supabase/blob/master/packages/common/assets/images/supabase-logo-wordmark--dark.png]

 ![Supabase Auth UI](https://raw.githubusercontent.com/supabase-community/flutter-auth-ui/main/assets/supabase_auth_ui.png "UI Sample")